dasmlab/glooscap/translation-runner/README.md

 # Glooscap Translation Runner
+# CI Test Bump 1 - Test all three components build and scan

 A Kubernetes Job container that processes TranslationJob CRs by:
 1. Reading the TranslationJob CR from Kubernetes